jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/Introduction/task.md

 It is the final theoretical lesson in this module.
-It will help you learn more about working with long strings, as well as some concepts that you have not yet had time to learn.
+It will help you learn more about working with long strings as well as refresh some concepts that you have not had time to learn yet.

 ----

-Project of this lesson is **Console photoshop**.
+The project of this lesson is **Console photoshop**.
 The goal of this project is to create a simple Photoshop console app that can apply different filters to character images.